Pazekal90/recombee-SHA1-HMAC-Postman-Pre-request-Script/README.md

 2) Add two variables to your environment:
     "RecombeeDB" and fill in our DB Name from Recombee as Initial Value "PrivateToken" and fill in our Private Token from Recombee as Initial Value
-3) Add two new params for your request:
+3) Add those new params for your request:
     "hmac_timestamp" with the value "{{hmac_timestamp}}"
     "hmac_sign" with the value "{{hmac_sign}}"
     These params should always be at the end of the request to get the script working properly.
+    "filter" with the value "{{filter}}"
+    "booster" with the value "{{booster}}"
 4) Add the following Pre-request Script that computes the two variables and adds them into your environment
+5) Fill your and SECRET_KEY with your private key from Recombee(from the corresponding Recombee DB)
-5) Your request GET URL should look like this(Example to list all items from Recombee): https://rapi.recombee.com/{{RecombeeDB}}/items/list/?hmac_timestamp={{hmac_timestamp}}&hmac_sign={{hmac_sign}}
+6) Your request GET URL should look like this(Example to list all items from Recombee): https://rapi.recombee.com/{{RecombeeDB}}/items/list/?hmac_timestamp={{hmac_timestamp}}&hmac_sign={{hmac_sign}}
 */

+//If you want to use the filter or boosting attributes, you need to set them here because of escaping logics of recombee and Postman.
+//If you don´t want to use them in your request, let them empty. var filter  = "'active'";
+var booster = "if 'itemId' in \"PROD_42266\" then 10 else 1";

+function getParams(params) {

+    const encodedParams = encodeURIComponent(params)
+        .replace(/{/g, "%7B")
+        .replace(/}/g, "%7D")
+        .replace(/'/g, "%27");

+    return encodedParams;
+}

 function getPath(url) {
     var pathRegex = /.+?\:\/\/.+?(\/.+?)(?:#|\&hmac|\?hmac|$)/;